 ‘Every well groomed woman is very particular to see that outside garments fit without wrinkles and with a glove-like appearance across the hips and back.
 There is only one way to accomplish this result, and that is to have the under garments without fullness or wrinkles.’
-(School Sewing Based On Home Problems, 1916)
+(School Sewing Based On Home Problems, 1916).

-Princess petticoats were worn in the Edwardian era as a combination garment to reduce the many layers of underwear.
-It was worn over the corset and replaced the petticoat and corset cover.
+In the Edwardian era, princess petticoats or princess slips were worn as combination garment to reduce the many layers of underwear.
+The princess petticoat was usually worn over the corset and replaced the petticoat and corset cover.

-The slip with its princess seams is suitable to wear under ‘smooth fitting skirts’ as it makes a ‘continuous line from the shoulder to the bottom of the skirt’.
+A slip with princess seams is suitable to wear under ‘smooth fitting skirts’ as it makes a ‘continuous line from the shoulder to the bottom of the skirt’.
 ‘The trimming for the upper part of the waist may be made as elaborate as desired because the slip takes the place of the regular corset cover.
 The bottom of the slip may be trimmed with ruffles, with lace, with rows of insertion sewed together to make a flounce’.
 (School Sewing Based On Home Problems, 1916)

 I drafted my own pattern for the Edwardian princess slip.
 At first I had sewn an Edwardian petticoat (just a skirt) with the lace flounce, but I didn’t like it.
 So I detached the lace flounce again and turned it into this princess slip.